kachenjr/amazon-dynamodb-labs/content/hands-on-labs/explore-console/console-read-data.en.md

 We can see visually that the table has a Partition Key of *Id* (which is the `Number` type), no sort key, and there are 8 items in the table.
 Some items are Books and some items are Bicycles and some attributes like *Id*, *Price*, *ProductCategory*, and *Title* exist in every Item while other Category specific attributes like Authors or Colors exist only on some items.

 Click on the *Id* attribute `101` to pull up the Item editor for that Item.
 We can see and modify all the attributes for this item right from the console.
 Try changing the *Title* to "Book 101 Title New and Improved".
-Click **Add new attribute** named *Reviewers* of the String set type and then clicking **Insert a field** twice to add a couple of entries to that set.
+Click **Add new attribute** and add a new attribute named *Reviewers* of the type *String Set*.
+Click **Insert a field** to add multiple entries to that set.
 When you're done click **Save changes**

 ![Console ProductCatalog Items Editor Forms](/images/hands-on-labs/explore-console/console_item_editor_forms.png)